Love Soup: Situation

 The series follows both Alice and Gil's somewhat forlorn attempts to find the perfect partner, while it is clear to the viewer that they would be the ideal couple.
 The series itself follows each plot separately, cutting from Alice's story to Gil's throughout the episode.
 The only exception is the final scene of the first series, which shows Alice in the theatre watching a comedy where she is the only person in the entire audience not laughing – apart from Gil, who is sitting two rows behind her.
 They still do not find each other.

 In the third episode of the second series, Alice arranges a date through a personal ad in a magazine.
 When he fails to turn up she returns home and rips up his photograph.
 She receives a phone call from Lloyd, telling her that his friend could not make the date.
 The reason is not stated on screen, but Alice, clearly shaken, picks up the torn photograph and reassembles it, it is a photo of Gil.
-The next episode, it is revealed that Gil died of a heart attack.
+In the next episode, it is revealed that Gil died of a heart attack.
 In the seventh episode of the series, Alice is invited into Gil's world via Lloyd, where she begins a relationship with a writer, Douglas McVitie (Mark Heap).
 After a while she feels that there is little love in the relationship so she tries to break it up; Douglas, however, is determined to stay with her.
 Alice also moves in with Fae Maddison (Amelia Curtis), a famous actress she meets after a date goes horribly wrong.